wereallgeek/PicoCalc-MMBasic-Programs-from-the-geeks/note/README.md

 F6 to move the current note within the book

-Backspace - to delete current note.
+Backspace to delete current note.
 It will domino the files back to remove the "hole"

 Left/right/home/end  navigate notes

 up/down navigate notebooks

+shift +/shift - to change note fontsize

 F7 to rename a book